sinanmohd/sds/README.md

 ## pirowatch
-pirowatch is a dmenu wrapper for [web torrent](https://webtorrent.io/), provide magnet or torrent files as command line argument or input from dmenu and consoom the media using [mpv](https://mpv.io/)
+pirowatch is a dmenu wrapper for [web torrent](https://webtorrent.io/), provide magnet or torrent files as command line argument or input from dmenu and consoom the media using [mpv](https://mpv.io/). if you pass "-s" as the first argument it'll skip index selection to speed up the launching

 ## 1337x
 scraper for 1337x.to, has an optional dependency on pirowatch. if you pass "-o"